Placebo Effect Psychology: Definition And Examples

 What Placebos Can't Do

-Placebos have not been shown to cure illnesses.
-They can relieve certain symptoms.
+While placebos can relieve certain symptoms, they have not been shown to cure illnesses..
 If the person believes in them strongly enough, placebos can be very effective for even severe symptoms.
 However, the underlying illness is still there.
 There's no evidence that a sugar pill can cure a disease like cancer.
 It can make the symptoms of illness far more bearable.

 What Conditions Do Placebos Help Most?

-Placebos help most with illnesses that are marked by symptoms that are helped by placebos.
+Placebos help most with illnesses that are marked by symptoms known to be helped by placebos.
 If your condition is one that mainly shows itself in the form of pain, a placebo might make you feel like you've been cured.

 What Is The Nocebo Effect?

 Nocebo effect is a term associated with the placebo effect.
-It refers to negative effects that happen when you're given a drug or other treatment that has already been shown to not affect, such as a pill with no active ingredients.
+It refers to negative effects that happen when you're given a drug or other treatment that has beenineffective, such as a pill with no active ingredients.
 If you're given a placebo and experience side effects, that's the nocebo effect in action.

 How Do Scientists Use The Placebo Effect?